 Scholar/pianist/media author ROBERT WINTER began his life as a three-letterman at Coral Gables High School and a physics major at Brown University.
 He eventually earned his B.A. in Music from Brown, an M.F.A. in Piano from the State University of New York at Buffalo, and a Ph.
 D. in the History & Theory of Music from the University of Chicago.
 Before joining the UCLA music faculty he spent three years in Europe on Fulbright-Hayes and Martha Baird Rockefeller Foundation fellowships researching his doctoral work on the sketches for Beethoven's String Quartet in C-sharp Minor, Op.
 131.

-Winter has also presented his work to international audiences in Japan (on a multimedia tour sponsored by Pioneer); three Intermedia conferences in Mexico City; early Mozart in Calgary, Canada; France (Milia Festival, Cannes); Austria (international Beethoven symposium); Germany (Beethoven sketches in Berlin and Bonn); and Prague, Czech Republic (New World interactive DVD).
+Winter has also presented his work to international audiences in Japan (on a multimedia tour sponsored by Pioneer); three Intermedia conferences in Mexico City; early Mozart in Calgary, Canada; France (Milia Festival, Cannes); Austria (international Beethoven symposium); Germany (Beethoven sketches in Berlin and Bonn); Prague, Czech Republic (New World interactive DVD), and, since 2010, at numerous music conservatories and universities in China.
 He has served as ofﬁcial and unofﬁcial coach of numerous string quartets, chamber ensembles, and opera productions.
 Writing for the Wall Street Journal in 1993, Mark Swed described Winter as “probably the best public explicator of music since Leonard Bernstein.”

 In 1989 Winter’s career took a dramatic turn when he was invited by Bob Stein of the Voyager Company to produce its ﬁrst original interactive software title—today widely regarded as the ﬁrst commercial interactive publication.
 As an instinctively multimedia performer and author, Winter’s programs on Beethoven’s Ninth Symphony, Igor Stravinsky’s The Rite of Spring (called “masterly” by the New York Times); Mozart’s “Dissonant” Quartet, and Dvorak’s New World Symphony have been hailed in the New York Times, the Wall Street Journal, Newsweek (where he was proﬁled as one of “50 to Watch” in cyberspace), U.S. News and World Report, Wired Magazine, People Magazine, and elsewhere as milestones in multimedia publishing.

-Winter served as Chair of the Music Department in 1992-93 (overseeing the statewide approval of the uniquely structured M.M./D.M.A. program whose development he spearheaded) and Associate Dean for Technology of the School of the Arts & Architecture from 1995-2000.
+Winter served as Chair of the Music Department in 1992-94 (overseeing the statewide approval of the uniquely structured M.M./D.M.A. program, whose development he spearheaded) and Associate Dean for Technology and Curricular Innovation on the School of the Arts & Architecture from 1995-2000.
 In 1996 Winter was named to occupy the Presidential Chair in Music and Interactive Arts—the first such chair to be awarded in the arts at UCLA.
 From 1996-2000 he was the Founder/Director of UCLA’s Center for the Digital Arts.
-In the spring of 2008 Winter was honored with UCLA’s Distinguished Teaching Award.
-He has been selected for the Faculty Research Lecture in Winter 2010, one of the highest honors UCLA can bestow on a faculty member.
+Winter is that rare recipient of both of UCLA’s two highest awards—the Distinguished Teaching Award in 2006 and the Faculty Research Lectureship in the spring of 2010.

 As President of Calliope, a multimedia publishing company devoted to originally authored programs in the arts, humanities, and entertainment, Mr. Winter authored or produced numerous titles—from “Robert Winter’s Crazy for Ragtime” (released in May 1996; “Robert Winter has done it again.”
-Newsweek) to “Interactive Perlman” (a program exploring Tchaikovsky’s Violin Concerto with renowned violinist Itzhak Perlman) that have continued to receive wide critical acclaim.
-In 2003 he was recruited by Carnegie Hall to help spearhead their new digital outreach programs.
-The first project, an interactive DVD for Winter and his collaborator Peter Bogdanoff, joined forces with the world renowned Emerson String Quartet in an interactive Performer’s Guide to the Bartók Quartets, which Carnegie Hall made available online in 2006.
+Newsweek) to “Interactive Perlman” (a program exploring Tchaikovsky’s Violin Concerto with renowned violinist Itzhak Perlman) that received wide critical acclaim.
+In 2003 he was recruited by Carnegie Hall to spearhead their new digital outreach programs.
+The first project joined forces with the world renowned Emerson String Quartet in an interactive Performer’s Guide to the Bartók Quartets, which Carnegie Hall made available online in 2006.
 Under the leadership of Joseph Horowitz, Winter was the recipient of an NEH grant to vastly expand his earlier program on Dvorák and the New World into an interactive DVD (the first of its kind) that appeared in March of 2008.